Adele's "21" is top-selling U.S. iTunes album of 2012

 Canadian pop star Carly Rae Jepsen had the top-selling track for her infectious breakthrough summer single "Call Me Maybe."

-Post-apocalyptic action film "The Hunger Games" was the best-selling movie while the second season of British aristocratic period drama "Downton Abbey," another Hollywood awards favorite, was iTunes' top-selling television series.
+Post-apocalyptic action film "The Hunger Games" was the best-selling movie while the second season of British aristocratic period drama "Downton Abbey," another Hollywood awards favourite, was iTunes' top-selling television series.

 The iTunes Best of 2012 lists can be seen at www.itunes.com/AppStoreBestof2012